Linutronix/yang-validation/qcw/README.md

 the accessible tree.
 ```

-=> Non-presence containers are nodes in the accessible tree.
+→ Non-presence containers are nodes in the accessible tree.

-=> Must statements of non-presence containers must be evaluated, even if they are not in the datastore!
+→ Must statements of non-presence containers must be evaluated, even if they are not in the datastore!

 ## Evaluation of must statements

+What is the result of `count(./gate-control-entry) <= ../supported-list-max` if no `../supported-list-max` exists?

 In '7.5.3.
 The "must" Statement' of RFC7950: